ooki/green_tsetlin/README.md

 pip install green-tsetlin
 ```

+## Documentation
+The documentation can be found on: https://green-tsetlin.readthedocs.io/
+Below is some short examples of some of the capabilities of green-tsetlin.

 ## Tsetlin Machine
 The Tsetlin Machine is the core of Green Tsetlin.
 Here a dense (regular) TM: